 When early lung cancer does cause symptoms, they’re often like those you might have

-anyway if you smoke.
-For example, some early symptoms of lung cancer include shortness
+if you smoke.
+For instance, some early symptoms of lung cancer include shortness of

 These are some of the more common symptoms of lung cancer:

 Cough that doesn’t go away or gets worse over time